yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2web-w-brokers title="App2Web across trust domains" }

-When end-user's device has **no app** claiming *User-Interacting Authorization Server's* urls, the browser MUST be used to interact with end-user.
+When end-user's device has **no app** claiming *User-Interacting Authorization Server's* urls, the browser MUST be used to interact with end-user for authentication and authorization.

 This is the case when:

-* No native app is offered by *User-Interacting Authorization Server* offers no native app.
+* No native app is offered by *User-Interacting Authorization Server*.
 * Or such an app is offered, but is not installed on the end-user's device.

 In such case the flow is as described in "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not discussed further in this document.